tchi-sama/todo-app/README.md

-#learing firebase with making a todo list app with firebase for database
+#learing firebase with making a todo list app with firebase for database , just crud app